Cavonte/autocomplete/README.md

 ## Neat features
 - Changes can be made to the filters with peace of mind because the functional tests will catch any major issues.
-- The word similarity library integration allows for better suggestion since it can take types into account.
+- The word similarity library integration allows for better suggestion since it can take typos into account.
 The same type of algorithms are used in autocorrct engines.
 - If the coordinates are specified, the closest city can be approximated and subsequently the country.
 This can then be used to calculate the distances.